Home Subscription Vending

 Conclusion

-We have now established a workload identity to provision our Azure Subscriptions.
+We have now established a workload identity with federated credentials to provision our Azure Subscriptions.
 We have also created the nessecary automation & Azure DevOps pipeline to provide a basic self-service feature for our colleagues.

 We can continue to add steps to our subscription vending, for example incorporating the orchestration of Entra Id security groups, privileged access management, entitlement management, IP address management, critical infrastructure resources such as peering to hub network, budgets, service health alerts and so on.